-Multiple lines of evidences point to the occurrence of microbial oxidation of CH4 in the hydrothermal plume above Hatoma Knoll, between water column at the seafloor to 200 m altitude, but not at ANA site.
+Multiple lines of evidences point to the occurrence of microbial oxidation of CH4 in the hydrothermal plume above Hatoma Knoll, between water column at the seafloor to 200 m altitude, but not at the ANA site.
 Manganese concentration has been utilized as an indicator for the dilution of Mn-rich hydrothermal vent fluid with Mn-depleted ambient seawater, owing to the long life of manganese compared to particles and aerobically energetic molecules like CH4 [Kadko et al., 1990].
-In principle, a two-component mixing is represented by a straight line on the Mn plot, and a downward deviation from the ideal mixing line suggests significant removal of counterpart compound [German and Seyfried, 2014].
-Indeed, the Mn plot of waters above the Hatoma Knoll exhibited downward convex curves and not a straight line for CH4 concentrations, ammonium concentrations, and turbidity (Figure 6).
+In principle, a two-component mixing is represented by a straight line on the Mn plot, and a downward deviation from the ideal mixing line suggests significant removal of counterpart compound [German and Sevfried, 2014].
+Indeed, the Mn plot of waters above Hatoma Knoll exhibited downward convex curves and not a straight line for CH4 concentrations, ammonium concentrations, and turbidity (Figure 6).
 The NH4-Mn dataset of the Hatoma plume observed are shifted downwards from the ideal mixing line, assuming NH4/Mn ratios of 11-18 observed in the Hatoma vent fluid [Toki et al., 2016], confirming the removal of ammonium from the plume.
-Despite the lack of available CH4/Mn data for the estimated endmember fluid at Hatoma Knoll vent site [Toki et al., 2016], the downward convex curve of CH4 concentrations on the Mn plot strongly suggests CH4 removal.
+Despite the lack of available CH4/Mn data for the estimated endmember fluid at the Hatoma Knoll vent site [Toki et al., 2016], the downward convex curve of CH4 concentrations on the Mn plot strongly suggests CH4 removal.
 From the viewpoint of microbial ecology, the ATP-rich microbial cells (Figure 4) and the significant appearance of aerobic methanotrophic lineage (Figure 5) observed in the plume above Hatoma Knoll are both strongly indicative of active microbial methanotrophy within the plume.
-On the other hand, the invariability of CH4/Mn ratios above ANA site regardless of concentrations suggests negligible CH4 consumption in the plume.
-No dominant methanotrophic microbial groups being detected from the 16S rRNA gene community analysis above ANA site support a lack of methanotrophic activity.
+In contrast, the rather uniform CH4/Mn ratios above the ANA site regardless of concentrations suggests negligible CH4 consumption in the plume.
+No dominant methanotrophic microbial groups were detected by the 16S rRNA gene community analysis above ANA, supporting a lack of methanotrophic activity.

 The contrasting microbial community composition and methanotrophic activity seen between plumes above Hatoma Knoll and ANA sites are likely attributable to differences in the vent fluid chemistry.
 High-temperature hydrothermal fluids directly collected from vent orifices at Hatoma Knoll showed relatively high CH4 concentrations sometimes >10 mM [Toki et al. 2016], in line with significant methanotrophic activity being detected in the Hatoma plume.
 In the plume originating from the CH4-rich Guaymas Basin site [McDermott et al., 2015], the presence of Methylococcaceae and the high expression of methane oxidation gene (pmo) were revealed [Lesniewski et al., 2012].
-In contrast, high-temperature vent fluid collected from ANA site only contained CH4 at concentrations below 1 mM [Makabe et al., 2016], which may explain the lack of significant methanotrophic activity in the plume above ANA site.
+In contrast, high-temperature vent fluid collected from the ANA site only contained CH4 at concentrations below 1 mM [Makabe et al., 2016], which may explain the lack of significant methanotrophic activity in the plume above this site.
 The increase of total cell abundance (Figure 2) and the dominance of the plume-associated sulfur-oxidizing bacteria group SUP05 (Figure 5) [Sunamura et al., 2004] in the ANA plume are evidences for significant shifts of the entire microbial community supported by hydrothermal fluids.
-Although available CH4 likely fuels the methanotrophs, the low concentration allows only slow methanotrophic activity compared to the residence time of the plume.
-The slow rate could result in undetectable signature of the methane consumption in concentrations and isotope ratios if the available CH4 remains in water column.
+Although available CH4 likely fuels the methanotrophs, the low concentration only allows for slow methanotrophic activity compared

+290 to the residence time of the plume.
+This could make it difficult to detect signatures of methane consumption using concentrations and isotope ratios.

-295 4.2 Determination of isotope fractionation factors at Hatoma Knoll
+4.2 Determination of isotope fractionation factors at Hatoma Knoll